Cannabidiol for Alcohol Dependence in Adults Seeking Abstinence: A Phase II Placebo‑Controlled Trial

 Who Can Join the Study?

-• Have had at least 8 heavy drinking days in the 30 days before screening – a heavy drinking day means 4 or more drinks for a woman or 5 or more drinks for a man.
+• Have had at least 8 “heavy drinking days” in the past 30 days – that is, 4 or more drinks in one day for a woman, or 5 or more drinks in one day for a man.

-• If you are of childbearing potential (you could become pregnant or cause a pregnancy), you must agree to use an approved form of contraception (birth control) from the time of screening until the study ends.
+• If you could become pregnant or cause pregnancy (childbearing potential), agree to use an approved method of contraception from the time of screening for the whole study.

-• Express a desire to cut down or stop drinking alcohol.
+• State that you want to cut down on or stop drinking alcohol.

 Who Cannot Join the Study?

-• Receiving any medical treatment for alcohol use disorder other than support groups like AA (Alcoholics Anonymous) or similar 12‑step programs.
+• If you are receiving any formal treatment for alcohol use disorder (except for support groups like AA or other 12‑step programs), you cannot join the study.

-• Having a diagnosed mental health condition such as schizophrenia, schizoaffective disorder, or bipolar disorder.
+• If you have been diagnosed with certain mental illnesses, such as schizophrenia, schizoaffective disorder, or bipolar disorder, you cannot join the study.

-• Being judged by the study doctor to be at high risk for serious emotional or behavioral problems, such as a serious personality disorder, antisocial behavior, major current stress, or lacking supportive relationships.
+• If the study doctor believes you are at high risk for a strong emotional or behavioral reaction (for example, serious personality problems, antisocial behavior, major current stress, or little social support), you cannot join the study.

-• Having a current mild marijuana use disorder or a moderate to severe disorder for any other drug (except alcohol or nicotine).
+• If you currently have a mild cannabis use disorder or a moderate to severe disorder with any other drug (except alcohol or nicotine), you cannot join the study.

-• Showing important abnormalities in lab tests, such as very poor liver function, serious problems with blood counts, or major metabolic issues.
+• If routine lab tests show major problems—such as poor liver function, serious issues with your blood count, or major metabolic abnormalities—you cannot join the study.

-• Having ongoing legal problems that are likely to lead to imprisonment within the next 12 weeks.
+• If you have ongoing legal issues that are likely to lead to jail time within 12 weeks of starting the study, you cannot join the study.

 Where you can join this trial?